kuldp18/TodoList-App/README.md

 # TodoList-App
-I created this app real-world app with just HTML, CSS &amp; JS.
+A simple app with just HTML, CSS &amp; JS.